 Meet the Family

-Matt has been a professional photographer in the Chattanooga area for 15 years now.
-Specializing in baby and family portraits, Maternity, Newborn and ESPECIALLY Child Photography.
-A master of creating unique and inspiring lighting effects both in his studio and on location, Matt has continued his education as a proud member of several professional groups.
+Matt has been a professional photographer in the Chattanooga area for 17 years now.
+Specializing in baby and family portraits, Maternity, Newborn and ESPECIALLY Child Photography, he is a master of creating unique and inspiring lighting effects both in his studio and on location.
+Matt has continued his education as a proud member of several professional groups.
 He has been a member of the PPA (Professional Photographers of America) since 2008.
-He is also a member of the PPET (Professional Photographers of East Tennessee), Tennessee Professional Photographers Association, Photoshop Professionals Association, and Christian Photographers Association..
-Matt was also accepted into the prestigious Nikon Professional Services Group.
+He is also a member of the PPET (Professional Photographers of East Tennessee), Tennessee Professional Photographers Association, Photoshop Professionals Association, and Christian Photographers Association and was accepted into the prestigious Nikon Professional Services Group.

-As Matt's Daughter you can imagine how much this young lady is around a camera, but its still shock when you hear that this child has photographed with her father for 4 years now.
+As Matt's Daughter you can imagine how much this young lady is around a camera, but its still shock when you hear that this child has photographed with her father for 6 years now.
 Shooting important moments along side her father, setting lights up and knowing exactly where her father needs them.
 She has even shot a low budget wedding by herself with her Dad sitting back in the shadows.
-Shea loves children and making them smile, and is most likely one of the most mature young lady that you will ever meet.
-A junior member of the Professional Photographers of America, Shea aspires to one day take over operations at the studio and continue her passion in photography.
+Shea loves children and making them smile, and is most likely one of the most mature young ladies you will ever meet.
+A junior member of the Professional Photographers of America, Shea aspires to one day co-manage operations at the studio and continue her passion in photography.

-When Shea isn't helping Dad at the studio or shooting her own sessions, she practices her keyboard in her room, chases and wrestles with her Fur Baby Ralphie, or just sitting on the couch listening to her favorite K-Pop band.
+When Shea isn't helping Matt at the studio or shooting her own sessions, she practices her keyboard in her room, chases and wrestles with her Fur Baby Ralphie, or can be found sitting on the couch listening to her favorite K-Pop band.
 Shea is homeschooled so she is normally in the studio during normal hours editing and organizing equipment.
 She is a straight A student and is presently pursuing a modeling career in Atlanta.

 Our Family Story